 Determined to find an additive manufacturing solution, it appeared there could be one further possibility.
-Carbon’s Digital Light Synthesis process utilised some tough resins.
+Carbon’s DLS process utilised some tough resins.
 It promised parts with functionality, durability, repeatability and, most importantly, very quick delivery.

 Agrifac approached their nearest Carbon production partner, Paragon Rapid Technologies in the UK, with the problem.
 Together, the two companies set about determining the most appropriate resin to deliver on all the required attributes.

 The Carbon produced rigid polyurethane resin, RPU70 is tough, durable and heat resistant and seemed ideal for the job.
 With high tensile strength and very little water absorption, it would not only allow for the fine detailing on the nozzle, it would also mean there would be less clogging and therefore easier cleaning of the finished part.